The Lot (TV series)

-The Lot is an American comedy-drama series that aired for two seasons and 17 episodes on the AMC from 1999 to 2001.
+The Lot is an American comedy-drama television series that aired for two seasons on AMC from 1999 to 2001.
 It profiled the fictional studio Sylver Screen Pictures during the 1930s and the pursuits of its classic stars (such as Barbara Stanwyck, Greta Garbo and Shirley Temple).
-The show was met with neither popular nor critical success but Jeffrey Tambor, Rue McClanahan, Linda Cardellini and Michael York all had notable recurring roles.
+The show was not met with popular success but Jeffrey Tambor, Rue McClanahan, Linda Cardellini and Michael York all had notable recurring roles.

 The two seasons had two different plotlines.
 The first season (four episodes) detailed the rise and fall of young starlet June Parker (Linda Cardellini).
 Cardellini left to star in Freaks and Geeks, forcing a premature end to the first season.
 The second season (thirteen episodes) revolved around a new main character.